-- not to sell your services for financial reward other than the salary you receive from your employer.
+- not to sell your services for financial reward other than the salary or fee you receive from your employer.

 - not to take money from a person, group or organisation in return for ensuring that their story is covered by your news organisation.